Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Polar realises this and has shared conceptual plans for launching a reimagined Polar FLOW app next year.
 But that’s not now.

 Then we come to the launch bugs.
 As things stand today, several forum reports of pairing and syncing issues are spoiling some people’s experience, with some claiming to have returned the device.
-From my perspective, with my usage, the iOS version of FLOW has been broadly OK, aside from the specific issues that exist.
+From my perspective, in my usage, the iOS version of FLOW has been broadly OK, aside from the specific issues.

 The app – what it delivers today

 Even though the app will soon change, I’ve included a few screenshots to give those of you thinking of getting one an idea of what to expect now.
-For example, Polar FLOW gives you a doughnut view of the day with tappable highlights, covering a workout, your maximum HR, your HRrest, and your HR when asleep.
+For example, Polar FLOW gives you a doughnut view of the day with tappable highlights, including your workout, maximum HR, HRrest, and HR while asleep.

-The clear and concise workout view shows workout highlights and heart rate zone details; it presents good glanceable information.
+The clear and concise workout view shows workout highlights and heart rate zone details, providing good, glanceable information.

 Turning to the sleep data, Polar captures all the key sleep metrics.
 However, its data presentations were novel when launched, but now look dated and overwhelming in scope for the casual Loop owner just coming for a recap or to see the night’s exceptions.